Userbug0/RayMarching/README.md

 -----------------------

 Solution is made for Visual Studio 2019.
-SFMl linked static, so you dont need to download anything.
+SFML linked static, so you dont need to download anything.